seanbrindley17/milestone-project-3-mk2/README.md

 #### Materialize.com

 I used Materialize as the framework for this project using their code and JQuery initialisation.
 Components used will be listed here.
+JQuery initialisation is commented as such on the script.js file.

 * The Materilize grid system used for page layout [here](https://materializecss.com/grid.html)